cylfox/sotc-camera-patches/docs/HOW_IT_WORKS.md

 **End-to-end during aim**: left-stick X/Y → Trampoline A remap → scratch slots `s0+0x56` / `s0+0x57` → game's free-roam pad-decode → camera yaw/pitch registers `0x0106DF00` / `0x0106DF0C` → Hook B override of `$f12`/`$f13` → aim matrix builder → reticle tracks camera.
 The right stick is effectively unused in aim (its scratch slots are overwritten by the left-stick remap).

 **Known caveat (v17)**: occasional camera "teleport" visible during aim, specifically on **direction reversal** (e.g. pushing the stick from full right to full left).
 Three rounds of investigation spanning seven distinct fix attempts (v18/v19 smoothing `$f12`/`$f13`, v20 smoothing direction buffer, v21 clamping at the atan2 writer, v22 forcing a reference vector to break feedback, v23 MIPS counter-based override toggle, plus Python hammer and Python toggle approaches) all either did nothing, broke aim orientation, froze the game, or produced a camera-vs-aim fight.
 We've now positively identified the jump location (`0x0106E7C0` rendered forward, driven from `0x0106C230` direction buffer via VU0 transform at `0x0125A5C8`), disassembled the matrix builder at `0x01176AA0`, and confirmed a feedback loop where the direction buffer is read as input AND written as output each frame.
-See `AIM_PRESERVE_INVESTIGATION.md` "Third session" for the full diagnostic trail.
 The proper fix requires PCSX2's debugger to single-step into `0x001B47F0` / `0x001B3F08` and identify an upstream "target" aim-direction writer that we haven't yet mapped.
-Mild enough that v17 is the shipped default; the v16 "split-stick" archive `patch/0F0C4A9C_camera_fix_v16_right_stick.pnach` is kept as a fallback for anyone who finds the flicker intolerable.
+Mild enough that v17 left-stick is the shipped default; the right-stick variant `patch/0F0C4A9C_camera_fix_v17_right_aim.pnach` is available as an alternative for anyone who finds the flicker intolerable (the flicker is likely reduced or gone there since Trampoline A has no left-stick remap interacting with the matrix-builder feedback loop).

 **Flag semantics** (stable-state diffed via `tools/find_stable_flags.py` + `tools/diff_aim_vs_all.py` / `diff_cinematic.py`):